Join the ICE Network!

-Given the diversity and breadth that youth programming can achieve, ICE has currently two programs with different streams under development.
+Given the diversity and breadth that youth programming can achieve, two programs with different streams are currently under development.

 Paired alongside the growing clean energy sector, which is expected to employ more than 550,000 Canadians by 2030, there is an opportunity for Indigenous youth to occupy a significant portion of these jobs.
 Further, ICE-led research indicates a 29.6% growth rate in the number of Indigenous clean energy projects from 2017 to 2020, indicating that Indigenous youth will play a critical role in advancing this movement over the next decade and beyond.